The Excess Sensitivity of Long-Term Rates: A Tale of Two Frequencies

 Date Written: October 1, 2018

-A large literature argues that long-term nominal interest rates react far more to high-frequency (daily or monthly) movements in short-term rates than is predicted by the standard expectations hypothesis.
+Long-term nominal interest rates are known to be highly sensitive to high-frequency (daily or monthly) movements in short-term rates.
 We find that, since 2000, this high-frequency sensitivity has grown even stronger in U.S. data.
-By contrast, the association between low-frequency changes (at six- or twelve-month horizons) in short- and long-term rates, which was equally strong before 2000, has weakened substantially.
-As a result, “conundrums”—defined as six- or twelve-month periods in which short and long rates move in opposite directions—have become increasingly common.
-We show that this post-2000 combination of high-frequency “excess sensitivity” and low-frequency “decoupling” of short- and long-term rates arises because increases in short rates temporarily raise the term premium on long-term bonds, leading long rates to temporarily overreact to changes in short rates.
-The post-2000 frequency-dependent sensitivity of long-term rates can be understood using a model in which (1) declines in short rates lead to outward shifts in the demand for long-term bonds—for example, because some investors “reach for yield”—and (2) the arbitrage response to these demand shifts is slow.
-We discuss the implications of our findings for the transmission of monetary policy and the validity of the event-study methodology.
+By contrast, the association between low-frequency changes (at six- or twelve-month horizons) in short- and long-term rates, which was also strong before 2000, has weakened substantially.
+We show that this puzzling post-2000 combination of high-frequency “excess sensitivity” and low-frequency “decoupling” of short- and long-term rates arises because increases in short rates temporarily raise the term premium on long-term bonds, leading long rates to temporarily overreact to changes in short rates.
+The post-2000 frequency-dependent sensitivity of long-term rates can be understood using a model in which (i) declines in short rates lead to outward shifts in the demand for long-term bonds (for example, because some investors “reach for yield”) and (ii) the arbitrage response to these demand shifts is slow.
+We discuss the implications of our findings for the transmission of monetary policy and the validity of the event-study methodologies.

 Keywords: interest rates, conundrum, monetary policy transmission